 The meaning of the shape and imagery present here at the Liberty Monument in Ulcinj is not immediately clear or apparent upon an immediate viewing of the work.
 While it is not clearly verified, some sources relate that part of the commemorative intention of this spomenik is to memorialize the Yugoslav airmen who fought during World War II, with the four concrete wing-like shapes central to the memorial sculpture being directly intended to represent the wings of a soaring aircraft.
 These would symbolize not only the aircraft used to defend Yugoslavia but also the fighters who perished while flying them.
 That human element of the spomenik can be seen in the abstract faces seen peering out of the concrete wings.
 These sorts of abstract peering faces are a signature trait seen in many of the spomenik structures designed by this sculpture's creator, Miodrag Živković.
 Furthermore, being that the wings are pointed towards the ground, this would seem to indicate the crashing of a plane, which could thus be another interpretation of the monument as a tribute to fallen (crashed) pilots.
 A final point to remark on that would seem to indicate this site honors Yugoslav pilots is that Živković himself went on to make a monument in 1994 in Belgrade that overtly memorializes fallen Yugoslav pilots (Photo 5).
-Therefore, it might be assumed that Živković had an affinity for creating memorial works to the Yugoslav pilots of WWII.
+Therefore, it might be assumed that Živković had an affinity for creating memorial works for the Yugoslav pilots of WWII.